justchillinghere/provideLiquidity/README.md

 Running a task:

 ```
-npx hardhat mint --user {USER_ADDRESS} --amount 1230000000000000000 --token {TOKEN_ADDRESS} --network polygon-mumbai
+npx hardhat addLiquidity --token-a {TOKEN_A ADDRESS} --token-b {TOKEN_B ADDRESS} --value-a 10000000 --value-b 10000000 --network goerli
 ```

-Note: Replace {USER_ADDRESS} with the address of the wallet and {TOKEN_ADDRESS} with the address of the token.
+Note: Replace {TOKEN\_\* ADDRESS} with the address of the token.

 ## Verification

 Verify the installation by running the following command:

 ```
-npx hardhat verify --network polygon-mumbai {TOKEN_ADDRESS} "MyToken" "MTK"
+npx hardhat verify --network goerli {CONTRACT_ADDRESS}
 ```

-Note: Replace {TOKEN_ADDRESS} with the address of the token, "MyToken" with the name of the token and "MTK" with the symbol of the token.
+Note: Replace {CONTRACT_ADDRESS} with the address of the contract